postsharp/Metalama.Samples/examples/builder/builder-2/README.md

 ## Step 4.
 Mapping properties

-To discover properties, we now use the `AllProperties` collection which, unlike `Properties`, includes properties defined by base types.
+To discover properties, we now use the <xref:Metalama.Framework.Code.INamedType.AllProperties> collection which, unlike <xref:Metalama.Framework.Code.INamedType.Properties>, includes properties defined by base types.
 We added an `IsInherited` property into the `PropertyMapping` field.

 Here is how we updated the code that discovers properties: